-Masters of Nursing Programs near Atlanta
+Masters in Nursing Programs in Atlanta

 Masters in Nursing programs typically highlight one specific aspect of nursing such as family care, psychiatric or gynecological nursing.
 Those who take part in an MSN program could also study clinical nurse leadership, nursing administration, or nurse education, among other areas.
-The coursework involved usually focuses on advanced nursing theories, managerial issues, current research, social and physical sciences, and clinical practice.
+The coursework involved usually focuses on advanced nursing theories, nursing management, current research, social and physical sciences, and clinical practice.

 Earning a Master of Science in Nursing degree often require two years of full-time study.
 If this does not work for your schedule, some schools of nursing offer part-time and/or accelerated paths.

 Most Masters in Nursing programs are built upon a core of theory, research and clinical practice.
 A MSN curriculum usually integrates these elements in a course of study that requires about 36 credits.
 These are often divided between 18 credits of core courses and 18 credits in a specialty area.